How Long Does Applesauce Last In Fridge?

 • Off Smell: A sour or fermented odor is a sign of spoilage.

-• Change in Texture: If the applesauce has become overly watery or has an unusual texture, it's time to let it go.
+• Change in Texture: If the applesauce has become overly watery, slimy, or has an unusual texture, it's time to let it go.

-If you notice any of these signs, it's essential to dispose of the applesauce to avoid the risk of foodborne illness.
+If you notice any of these signs, dispose of the applesauce to avoid the risk of foodborne illness—do not taste it first.
 For more information on how to determine if food has spoiled, visit our articles on topics like how long does sea buckthorn juice last in the fridge? or how long do mulberries last in the fridge?, where we discuss similar concerns related to other perishable items.

 As a general rule, always trust your senses and err on the side of caution when it comes to consuming any food that might be past its prime.
 Your health and safety are paramount.